Arts Education Advocacy

-The Regional Arts & Culture Council works to achieve our vision by centering equity, access, and resources by championing arts education in our schools, promoting arts education in our community, and ensuring that all students receive a well-rounded education with the arts as a core curriculum from grades K through 12.
+We achieve our vision for arts education by centering equity, access, and inclusion as we champion arts education advocacy in our schools, promote arts education in our community, and work to ensure that all students receive a well-rounded education with the arts as a part of the core curriculum from grades k-12.

-The six districts served include Centennial, David Douglas, Parkrose, Portland Public, Reynolds, and Riverdale.
+The school districts include Centennial, Corbett, David Douglas, Gresham-Barlow, Parkrose, Portland Public, Reynolds, and Riverdale.

-- We support schools by connecting them to cultural resources in the Portland metro area.
+- We support schools by connecting them to cultural resources in the region.
 RACC advocates on behalf of school districts to help ensure equitable, sustained, well-rounded, and progressive arts education for students in elementary, middle, and high school.
-We convene quarterly meetings with our district curriculum leaders.

-- We offer professional development for our arts educators that connect them to valuable resources and tools to use in the classroom.
+- We offer professional development for our k-12 arts educators that connect them to valuable resources and tools to use in the classroom.
 We maintain a curated Arts Educators Resource list for our teachers, as well as a database of webinars, conferences, and events.
-We share with our arts educators through our six district Arts Liaisons and direct outreach to our arts educators in schools.

-Since 2010, RACC has had a unique partnership and relationship with the Kennedy Center, which brings several programs into the fold of Arts Education: Any Given Child and the Partnership for Education.
+Since 2010, RACC has had a unique partnership and relationship with the Kennedy Center, which includes Any Given Child.
 Selected in 2018, RACC joined one of nine sites across the United States to participate in a 3-year pilot program to launch artlook®.
-Through this relationship with the Kennedy Center and Chicago-based developer, Ingenuity, artlook® creates an arts-based interactive mapping database platform.
+Through this relationship with the Kennedy Center and Chicago-based developer, Parliament, artlook®oregon creates an arts-based interactive mapping database platform.
 This allows school districts to understand the arts landscape in their communities.
 The intention is to create a more equitable and accessible arts education opportunity for all students.
 School districts, educators, families, and the community can navigate arts education opportunities in their region.
-RACC’s goal is to expand to other school districts and create arts partnerships in Oregon to provide the artlook® platform.
+RACC’s goal is to expand to other school districts and create arts partnerships in Oregon to provide the artlook®oregon platform.

 Arts-SEL Theory of Action Report

-While we are currently responsible for six school districts in the Portland Metro area, we are always seeking ways to support our larger regional community.
-As we look to the future, we know that without a firm understanding of the importance and need of a well-rounded education in our schools, one that includes the arts, we are not providing an equitable and accessible education for all of our students.
-It is with this in mind that we work to make arts education a priority and mission of RACC.
+RACC continues to seek ways to support our larger regional community.
+As we look to the future, we know that without a firm understanding of the importance and need of a well-rounded education in our schools, one that includes the arts, we are not providing an equitable, accessible or inclusive education for all of our students.
+It is with this in mind that we continue to make arts education a priority and mission of RACC.

-- RACC collaborates and participates in arts education forums, workgroups, and discussions around the state.
+- RACC collaborates and participates in advocacy in arts education forums, workgroups, and discussions around the state and nation.

-- RACC promotes arts education in our community through public initiatives and joint projects.
+- RACC promotes advocacy in arts education in our community through public initiatives and joint projects.
 (Portland Parks and Recreation, Colleges/Universities)

-- Expand arts education access and resources throughout Oregon, not limited to the tri-county region, with a focus on equity and access through artlook®.
+- Work to expand arts education access and resources throughout Oregon, not limited to the tri-county region, with a focus on equity and access through artlook®oregon.

 - Advocate and promote legislative agendas that support and include the arts in STEM to create STEAM (Science, Technology, Engineering, Arts, and Mathematics).